Fractal Wins Microsoft Partner of The Year 2025

 Fractal recognized as 'Microsoft Retail and Consumer Goods Partner of the Year 2025'

-NEW YORK, Nov.
-13, 2025 /PRNewswire/ -- Fractal Analytics Limited- ("Fractal") (www.fractal.ai), a global provider of artificial intelligence solutions to Fortune® 500 companies, today announced, it has won the Retail and Consumer Goods 2025 Microsoft Partner of the Year Award.
+MUMBAI, India, Nov.
+12, 2025 /PRNewswire/ -- Fractal Analytics Limited- ("Fractal") (www.fractal.ai), a global provider of artificial intelligence solutions to Fortune® 500 companies, today announced, it has won the Retail and Consumer Goods 2025 Microsoft Partner of the Year Award.
 The company was honored among a global field of top Microsoft partners for demonstrating excellence in innovation and implementation of customer solutions based on Microsoft technology.

 "Winning the Microsoft Partner of the Year Award for Retail & Consumer Goods is a testament to our commitment to delivering enterprise-grade GenAI solutions at scale.
 With Azure AI Foundry as our backbone, we've moved beyond proof-of-concept to production-ready deployments that are transforming consumer engagement, operational efficiency, and decision intelligence for our retail and consumer goods clients", said Pranay Agrawal, Co-founder of Fractal and Chief Executive Officer of Fractal Analytics Inc.